Developing life skills and health through unstructured play

 Safe and accessible

 Where parents may restrict children’s physical activity and active free play due to safety fears, The Venny works to directly address these concerns.
-It is situated within a park, and is easily accessible from local schools and houses with safe road crossings encouraging Children to have independent mobility and providing their parents comfort knowing that there will always be staff to supervise.
+It is situated within a park, and is easily accessible from local schools and houses with safe road crossings.
+This encourages children to have independent mobility and provides their parents comfort knowing that there will always be staff to supervise.
 Whilst on site, children have access to amenities, food and a telephone.

 3, 4, 5, 6,7